 Paying fees to a landlord

-If you’re an assured tenant or an assured shorthold tenant who agreed or renewed your tenancy on or after 1 September 2019, your tenancy agreement can only include charges for:
+If you’re an assured shorthold tenant who agreed or renewed your tenancy on or after 1 September 2019, your tenancy agreement can only include charges for:

 a TV licence

 breaking the terms of your tenancy agreement - as long as the fee is described in the tenancy agreement